code-builders/curriculum/rails/projects/store.md

 ## User Stories

 - In the header on all pages
+  - I can click the logo/title to return to the homepage
   - I can click a link to my cart which contains the number of items in my cart, which takes me to a cart page
   - As a guest I can click a link to view a sign up page
   - As a guest I can click a link to view a sign in page